Two ears theorem: Related types of vertex

 An ear is called exposed when its central vertex belongs to the convex hull of the polygon.
 However, it is possible for a polygon to have no exposed ears.

 Ears are a special case of a principal vertex, a vertex such that the line segment connecting the vertex's neighbors does not cross the polygon or touch any other vertex of it.
 A principal vertex for which this line segment lies outside the polygon is called a mouth.
 Analogously to the two ears theorem, every non-convex simple polygon has at least one mouth.
 Polygons with the minimum number of principal vertices of both types, two ears and a mouth, are called anthropomorphic polygons.
 Repeatedly finding and removing a mouth from a non-convex polygon will eventually turn it into the convex hull of the initial polygon.
 This principle can be applied to the surrounding polygons of a set of points; these are polygons that use some of the points as vertices, and contain the rest of them.
 Removing a mouth from a surrounding polygon produces another surrounding polygon, and the family of all surrounding polygons can be found by reversing this mouth-removal process, starting from the convex hull.

+Proof

+Let $v$ be an arbitrary vertex of the polygon, and let $u$ and $w$ be the two vertices adjacent with $v$ around the polygon.
+Define $v$ to be a convex corner if there is a point $A$ on the edge $u v$ and a point $B$ on the edge $v w$ such that the line $AB$ lies within the polygon.
+If the points $A,B$ were the vertices $u,v$ then $v$ would be an ear, but in general there may be convex corners that are not ears.

+Every simple polygon has at least three convex corners.
+If $v$ is a convex corner but not an ear, then it can be connected by a diagonal to another vertex $x$ inside the triangle $uvw$ formed by $v$ and its two neighbors; $x$ can be chosen to be the vertex within this triangle that is farthest from line $uw$.
+This diagonal decomposes the polygon into two smaller polygons, and repeated decomposition by ears and diagonals eventually produces a triangulation of the whole polygon, from which an ear can be found as a leaf of the dual tree.

 History and proof

 The two ears theorem is often attributed to a 1975 paper by Gary H. Meisters, from which the "ear" terminology originated.
 However, the theorem was proved earlier by Max Dehn (circa 1899) as part of a proof of the Jordan curve theorem.
-To prove the theorem, Dehn observes that every simple polygon has at least three convex vertices.
-If one of these vertices, v, is not an ear, then it can be connected by a diagonal to another vertex x inside the triangle uvw formed by v and its two neighbors; x can be chosen to be the vertex within this triangle that is farthest from line uw.
-This diagonal decomposes the polygon into two smaller polygons, and repeated decomposition by ears and diagonals eventually produces a triangulation of the whole polygon, from which an ear can be found as a leaf of the dual tree.
+The proof presented in this article follows Dehn's.